Educational Teachers

 STRESS

-( √ ) I can’t add one more thing to my plate but I need help.
+( √ ) I can’t add one more thing to my plate as a teacher, but I need help. click->

 Don’t worry.
-We found that it was best to get the elementary school principal to lead what we call, the Get Sensational Attention program.
+We found that it was best for the elementary school principal to lead the program.
+We call it the Get Sensational Attention program.
 We have a program for the schools, however, applying it at home is key.
-This program helps children learn from inside, and is proven effective for “character and academic achievement” according to our pilot school Principal Danny Garcia.
+This program helps children learn from inside.
+It was proven effective for “character and academic achievement” according to our pilot school Principal Danny Garcia.
 Talk to the school counselor, they too can help.
 Teachers have to teach the method, but it is a school wide cooperation.

 Cutting-edge research understands it is crucial to understand that children learn from the foundation within their whole body-and-mind.
 It’s hard to teach math and reading when there is all this internal dialogue of emotional turmoil.
 Address first emotional turmoil in a new way before moving into academic learning.
 Teach the child how to use the body to help calm and center oneself.
 Often, we say, “Take a deep breath…” Children have a hard time understanding what they are feeling.
 Take it further and help the child feel the body and the emotions are “heard.”
 Once the internal dialogue is in awareness, a child becomes present.